-Thankfully, I solved this dilemma, because I created the Densercise™ Epidensity Training System, a comprehensive “bone fitness” program that addresses all of the above aspects of bone health and more.
+Thankfully, I solved this dilemma, because I created the SaveTrainer, a comprehensive “bone fitness” on-demand video workout class platform that addresses all of the above aspects of bone health and more.

-Densercise™ covers all aspects of bone health (and overall health as well), yet it takes just 15 minutes a day, 3 times a week.
-In essence, Densercise™ will greatly improve your life without taking over your life!
+SaveTrainer covers all aspects of bone health (and overall health as well) and has all the variety you need to fit your schedule and fitness level.
+In essence, SaveTrainer will greatly improve your life without taking over your life!

-The exercises are simple, but extremely effective.
-For younger bones, better balance, stronger muscles, improved mood…well, I could go on, but the bottom line is, Densercise™ offers all those benefits and more.
+The workout classes are simple, but extremely effective.
+For younger bones, better balance, stronger muscles, improved mood…well, I could go on, but the bottom line is, SaveTrainer offers all those benefits and more.

-If you haven’t yet, please take a moment to learn more about this revolutionary exercise program.
+If you haven’t yet, please take a moment to learn more about this revolutionary exercise platform.

 Enjoy your weekend!